FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The amount of homemade dog food to give would depend largely on the body weight, breed, age and energy level of your pet.
 Generally, dogs should be given food two times daily.
 There is actually no strict rule on how often dogs should eat but twice a day is a good place to start.

 Making your own dog food gives you full control over what your pup should eat.
 You can tailor each homemade diet according to your dog’s particular nutritional requirements and you get to decide on the variety, taste and quality of her every meal.
-To make things easier for pet parents, dog food delivery service platforms today take care of the portioning and daily supply of custom meals for pets.
+To make things easier for pet parents, dog food delivery service platforms today take care of the portioning and daily supply of custom meals for pets that are regulated by the American feed control officials such as AAFCO and FDA.

 Dogs with particular health problems like gastrointestinal issues, food allergies and sensitive stomachs will also benefit a lot from eating homemade food.
 Filler ingredients can be replaced with whole foods and you can decide what food source your dog will get her carbohydrates.